muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --cleandb
 This will test the integrity of the localdb resource cache connected to the chosen platform and then quit.
 If will remove / clean out any stray files that aren't connected to an entry in the cache and vice versa.
-It's not really necessary to use this option unless you have manually deleted any of the cached files or entries in the db.xml file connected to the platform.
+It's not really necessary to use this option unless you have manually deleted any of the cached files or entries in the `db.xml` file connected to the platform.

+Read more about the localdb resource cache [here](LOCALDBCACHE.md).

 NOTE 1!
 This option doesn't clean up your game list media folders.
 You will need to do that yourself since Skyscraper has no idea what files you might keep in those folders.
 This option only relates to the localdb resource cache database and related files.

 NOTE 2!
-You can set a custom db folder to clean with the `-d` option.
-The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers, `screenshots` etc.).
+You can set a custom localdb resource cache folder to clean with the `-d` option.
+The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers`, `screenshots` etc.).
 ###### Example(s)
 ```
 Skyscraper -p snes --cleandb
 ```

 #### --mergedb &lt;folder&gt;
 This option allows you to merge two localdb resource caches together and then quit.
 It will merge the cache located at the `<folder>` location into the default cache for the chosen platform.
 You can also set a non-default destination to merge to with the `-d` option.
-Any folder pointed to should be a folder where a the `db.xml` file resides.
+Any folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers`, `screenshots` etc.).

+Read more about the localdb resource cache [here](LOCALDBCACHE.md).
 ###### Example(s)
 ```
 Skyscraper -p snes --mergedb /path/to/cache/folder